AI-SOLUTECH/StudentComplaintSystem/README.md

 ## 📞 Support

-For issues or questions, please check the `CHANGES_LOG.md` for detailed implementation notes.
+For issues or questions, please check the `CHANGES_LOG.md` for detailed implementation notes or contact Group 5 members.

 ---